veres-one/docs.veres.one/docs/sectors.md

 # Veres One Sectors and Applications

-Veres One is useful in a variety of industries that have strong requirements around identifiers and identities.
+Veres One is well-suited for industries with strong requirements surrounding identifiers and identities.

 ## Government

-Governments can issue digital identification such as driver’s licenses, passports, metro passes, food stamp vouchers, or for online voting.
-Citizens control who their identity information is shared with and when.
+Governments may issue digital identifications such as driver’s licenses, passports, metro passes, food stamp vouchers, or voting IDs.
+Credentials are issued directly to citizens, enabling them to decide with whom the credentials are shared.

 ## Healthcare

-Veres One provides a common platform for disparate entities within the healthcare system to interact with high assurance.
-Physician licenses, digital prescriptions, and medical records are just some examples of identity data that can be effortlessly verified.
+Veres One provides a common platform on which disparate entities within the healthcare system interact with high assurance.
+Physician licenses, digital prescriptions, and medical records are some examples of identity data that can be verified.

 ## Financial Services

-Banks, credit unions, and other financial institutions benefit from stronger identity verification and cost effective know-your-customer checks, reducing fraud and easing regulatory compliance.
+Banks, credit unions, and other financial institutions benefit from stronger identity verification and cost-effective know-your-customer checks.
+This reduces fraud and eases regulatory compliance.

 ## Humanitarian

-Over one billion people in the world are unable to prove their identity, restricting access to financial services, education, and healthcare.
-By providing underserved individuals with a Veres One identifier, developing countries and service organizations can coordinate the provision of services and aid.
+Over one billion people worldwide are unable to prove their identity.
+This restricts their access to financial services, education, and healthcare.
+By providing underserved individuals with a Veres One identifier, developing countries and service organizations can coordinate outreach and aid.

 ## Trade

-Trade is a vast and complex segment of the economy consisting of many entities.
-These entities can be more strongly authenticated along entire supply chains, reducing friction in identity management and fraud.
+Every trade entity in a complex economy can be more strongly authenticated, reducing fraud, friction, and transit time across supply chains.

 ## Social

-Social apps such as decentralized social networks, peer to peer messaging, and sharing economy apps can benefit from using Veres One.
-By enabling maximum user centricity and data portability open garden platforms can be achieved.
+Decentralized social networks, peer-to-peer messaging apps, and sharing economy apps benefit from Veres One features such as user centricity and data portability.